nunegabriel/Exchange-rates/README.md

 * Thanks to the Code Reviewer(s) for the insightful feedbacks.
 * A great thanks to My coding partner, morning session team, and standup team for their contributions.
 Hat tip to anyone whose code was used.
+* Nelson Sakwa the author of the original design

 <p align="right">(<a href="#readme-top">back to top</a>)</p>